You’re driving along Newcastle Link Road when you notice blue and red flashing lights behind you. A siren sounds.

 Where are you going tonight?
 They might ask.
 Have you had anything to drink?

-Contrary to what you might think, you are not under any obligation to answer questions put to you by police (apart from identifying yourself, as discussed above).
+Contrary to what you might think, you are not under any obligation to answer questions put to you by police (apart from identifying yourself).

 It is always best to remain polite and cooperative.
 If there is no harm in answering a few basic questions, then it is usually best to do so.